jckoester/pandoc-pu2siuntitx/README.md

 # pu2siunitx

-`\pu{}` is an element provided by the [mhchem](https://ctan.org/pkg/mhchem) package for MathJaxto typeset physical units.
-This command is not part of the LaTeX version of mhchem.
+`\pu{}` is a macro provided by the [mhchem](https://ctan.org/pkg/mhchem) package for MathJaxto typeset physical units.
+This macro is not part of the LaTeX version of mhchem.
 In LaTeX [siunitx](https://ctan.org/pkg/siunitx) is a widely-used LaTeX package for typesettings values with units.
 However it is not part of MathJax.

 > [!WARNING]
 > This filter is currently in beta state.
 It is not yet properly tested!